Optimal Form Factors for Experimental Proposals on Gravity-Induced Entanglement: Optimal Form factor

-where $\Lambda$ is a dimensionless and scale-invariant quantity known as the form factor that depends solely on the geometry, spatial arrangements and direction of oscillation of the oscillators \cite{Krisnanda2020, Miao2020}.
-To express it explicitly, one can assume that the two masses occupy non-overlapping domains $A$ and $B$, in which case their gravitational potential is given by

-Assume that the two oscillators are placed relative to each other such that the relative displacement of the two masses is always parallel to a fixed direction represented by a unit vector $\textbf{n}$.
-Differentiate Eq. \ref{eq:VG} and compare it with Eq. \ref{eq:rhoGLambda}, one obtains
+To express $\Lambda$ explicitly, assuming that the two masses occupy separated domains $A$ and $B$, each with volume $V$, and are placed relative to each other such that the relative displacement of the two masses is always parallel to a fixed direction represented by a unit vector $\textbf{n}$.
+Then $\Lambda$ is given by

-where $V$ is the volume of the masses $A$ or $B$.
-The value of $\Lambda$ depends both on the geometry and spatial arrangement of $A$ and $B$, as well as the direction of oscillation $\textbf{n}$.
-It can be interpreted as the rate of change of the gravitational force (i.e., tidal force) between two domains $A$ and $B$, each with unit density and unit volume, in the direction of $\textbf{n}$.